 Without any table setup, all these tables are empty arrays.
 Table setup can cause these arrays to be non-empty, where the elements are (potentially themselves packed) data items.
-Each of the tables is indexed by an unsigned integer (starting from 0), which may be computed from information in tags and their content as well as from CBOR simple values.
+Each of the tables is indexed by an unsigned integer (starting from 0).
+Such an index may be derived from information in tags and their content as well as from CBOR simple values.